CIS565-Fall-2022/Project3-CUDA-Path-Tracer/INSTRUCTION.md

 For each extra feature, you must provide the following analysis:

 * Overview write-up of the feature along with before/after images.
-* Performance impact of the feature
+* Performance impact of the fature
 * If you did something to accelerate the feature, what did you do and why?
 * Compare your GPU version of the feature to a HYPOTHETICAL CPU version (you don't have to implement it!)?
 Does it benefit or suffer from being implemented on the GPU?
 * How might this feature be optimized beyond your current implementation?